MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 In the preceding example, reliability of VMs and the dependencies are included.
 For instance, disks associated with VMs.
 The SLAs associated with disk storage impact the overall reliability.

 There are some challenges when calculating the composite SLO.
 It's important to note that different tiers of service may come with different SLAs, and these often include financially backed guarantees that set reliability targets.
 Finally there might be components that don't have SLAs defined.
 For example, in terms of networking, Network Interface Cards (NICs) might not have their own SLAs, they do operate within VNets.
-However, VNets themselves do not have SLAs.
+However, virtual networks don't have SLAs.

 The business requirements and their targets must be clearly defined and factored into the calculation.
-Be aware of the service limits and additional constraints imposed by the organization.
+Be aware of the service limits and other constraints imposed by the organization.
 If your subscription is shared with other workloads, this could impact the resources available for your VMs.
 The workload might be allowed to use a limited number of cores available for the VMs.
 Understanding the resource usage of your subscription can help you design your VMs more effectively.

 > Refer to Well-Architected Framework: [RE:04 - Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).